In a new breakthrough, the Food and Drug Administration has authorized the emergency use of a new COVID-19 antiviral drug, Molnupiravir.

 This is coming shortly after the approval of another Covid-19 medication by Pfizer.
 The Pfizer drug called Paxlovid works by disrupting the action of a key viral enzyme called protease.
 It resulted in about a 90% reduction of hospitalization and risks of death in clinical studies using a large pool.

 Paxlovid Pill by Pfizer

-The Pfizer pill, Paxlovid is the first of its kind, since the pill can be taken at home.
-According to FDA, it should be taken 3 to five days after the symptoms of Covid.
+The Pfizer pill, Paxlovid, is the first of its kind, since the pill can be taken at home.
+According to the FDA, it should be taken 3 to five days after the symptoms of Covid.